By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

 It works even better if you can segment them into specific interests.
 Do they care more about clean windows?
 Laundry?
 Sparkling tile?
 You can keep track of this automatically with the right software, through an easy-to-use tag system.

 There are a dozen different tools out there to send emails out in a series.
 But if you really want to segment your leads and upsell your clients for maximum effect, look at Service Autopilot.

-7. Get Your Website to the Front Page (SEO)
+7. Move Your Cleaning Website to the Top of the Page With SEO

 There’s an “old” joke amongst digital marketers:

 Q: Where is the best place to hide a dead body?